 This session will explain the highly effective habit of student affairs professionals teaming with faculty to get into the classroom.
 This will be done by sharing best practices for what makes this collaboration successful and sharing a presentation that is a model for this collaboration.
 You will leave with tools to make similar connections.

-Jennifer Whetstone-Jackson, University of South Carolina - Career Center, College of Engineering and Computing
+Andrea Williams, University of South Carolina - Career Center

 #7-12 Preparing First Jobs: Competency-Based Transition Program for Taiwan's Fresh Graduates